binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 # What is OWASP?

 Note:
-* PurpleTeam is a security regression testing CLI and SaaS targeting Web applications and APIs
+* PurpleTeam is a security regression testing CLI (front-end) and SaaS (back-end) targeting Web applications and APIs, specifically built for Developers
-* The CLI is specifically targeted at sitting within your build pipelines but can also be run manually
+* The CLI is specifically targeted at sitting within your build pipelines (run headless) but can also be run manually (with a CUI)
-* The SaaS that does the security testing of your applications and/or APIs, can be deployed anywhere
+* You can choose from either `local` and/or `cloud` environments
+  * If `local`: You need to set-up both front-end (CLI) & back-end micro-services
+  * If `cloud`: All you need to do is get the CLI on the system you want to run it from, configure it and create a _Job_ file

 ----